Fall, Spring, Academic Year

 The US Department of State provides safety and security information for every country of the world to help you assess for yourself the risks of travel.
 Each country information page contains a Travel Advisory, Alerts, and other important details specific to that country that could affect you.

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-Students live in Spanish-speaking homes where three meals are provided daily.
-Each home accommodates one student.
+Students live in Spanish-speaking homes where three meals are provided daily and laundry service is provided weekly.
+Each home accommodates one or two students, and each student has their own room.
 Homestays are the optimal housing arrangement because of their contribution to the program’s goals of language and cultural immersion.
-Students often walk or ride bikes to class, although public transportation may be an option.

 This program is open to UI students who fulfill the following requirements:

 The most recent cost sheet for the program is included below.
 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
 It includes fees charged on students’ U-Bill (CIEE program fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.
 Please see the respective websites for further details.
 Contact your Study Abroad advisor with questions regarding the cost sheet.